MaastrichtU-IDS/translator-openpredict/CONTRIBUTING.md

 openpredict start-api
 ```

-### Start OpenPredict API with a local Virtuoso triplestore 🗄️
+### Optional: start OpenPredict API with a local Virtuoso triplestore 🗄️

-To store OpenPredict metadata in a local triplestore:
+To test OpenPredict using a local triplestore to store metadata:

 1. **Start the Virtuoso triplestore** locally on http://localhost:8890 using Docker (login: `dba` / `dba`):